 When wiring a double pole breaker, the ground conductor should be separated from the neutral wire.
 The ground wire should be run to a separate ground bus.
 It is bundled with plastic ties.
 The neutral wire is connected to the ground bus and sits on a black plastic bracket.

 The second type of double pole breaker is a GFCI.
 This type of breaker does not require a neutral for 240-volt circuits.
-A double pole breaker has 6 key components: a power entrance, a neutral pigtail wire, two hot terminals and a switch.

 How do you wire a 40 amp double pole breaker?